Domant3lis/PSP-Generator/README.md

 * Implement `From: @prev_commit`
 * Implement tags
 * Improve how fields are parsed; it's janky
+	IDEA: each fields (or a group of fields) parsing should be moved into separate blocks such that they could be extented by passing blocks into extend() method
 * Overhaul how time is calculated, currently it is also very janky:
 	- Correct time calculation across days (for example: `From: 23:30 Till: 00:30`)
 	- Correct time calculation with different time zones